feathersui/feathersui-website/website/docs/haxe-openfl/radio.md

 radio.icon = icon;
 ```

-The appearance of the radio's icon may change when the radio is selected.
-In the next example, the another OpenFL [`Shape`](https://api.openfl.org/openfl/display/Shape.html) is passed to the radio's [`selectedIcon`](https://api.feathersui.com/current/feathers/controls/ToggleButton.html#selectedIcon) property.
+The appearance of the radio’s icon may change when the radio is selected.
+In the next example, another OpenFL [`Shape`](https://api.openfl.org/openfl/display/Shape.html) is passed to the radio’s [`selectedIcon`](https://api.feathersui.com/current/feathers/controls/ToggleButton.html#selectedIcon) property.

 ```haxe
 var selectedIcon = new Shape();